hav-noms/final-project-hav-noms/README.md

 ## Run Tests

-0. Clone the repo
+1. Clone the repo and cd into the folder
 1. Install all the dependencies for the Truffle environment (Zeppelin library, ethers.js for the tests...etc).
    ```
    $ npm install
    ```
 1. Start a local blockchain with Ganache.
-Make sure it is set on port 8545.
+Make sure it is set on port 8545 and set the block gas limit to 8,000,000 becuase the exchange contract is too big to deploy
    ```
    $ ganache-cli -p 8545 -l 8000000
    ```